cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 In general all bigger new developments from the CT project will go directly to the two successor projects CT2 and JCT (see chapter A.2).

-Within CT1 bugs will still be fixed.
-Functions could be enhanced or added by people, who prefer to keep on developing in C/C++.
+The CrypTool team will continue to fix bugs within CT1.
+However, new functions could still be added by people, who prefer to keep on developing in C/C++.
+Such an enhancement for CT 1.5 will probably be the integration of a fork of OpenSSL which implements the set of the Chinese Crypto Standards (which is comparable to the NIST standards and even got more attention after Snowden's confirmation of the doubts which had been only rumors before).

 All functions available in CT1, CT2, JCT and CT-Online can be found in an interactive list of at: